awtrix/AWTRIX2.0-Docs/en-en/pcb.md

 ### 4. small capacitor (C2)
 [B4J](../assets/manualPicture/mainboard/small capacitor.jpg)
+- This capacitor has no polarity, so it does not matter how it is installed.
 - Bend the capacitor and plug it in.
 - Solder on one side from above.
 - Solder the other side of the capacitor from below.